Can I Eat Expired Sweet Potato Puree?

 How can I tell if Sweet Potato Puree has gone bad?

 To determine if sweet potato puree has gone bad, look for any mold growth, an off smell that is sour or rancid, or a slimy texture.
-Discard the puree if you notice any of these signs to prevent foodborne illness.
+Discard the puree if you notice any of these signs to reduce the risk of foodborne illness.

 What are the food safety risks?